dborth/vbagx/trunk/readme.txt

 ¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤

                             - Visual Boy Advance GX -
-                                  Version 1.0.3
+                                  Version 1.0.4
                          http://code.google.com/p/vba-wii
                                (Under GPL License)

 ¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤

-Visual Boy Advance GX is a modified port of VBA-M / VBA 1.7.2.
+Visual Boy Advance GX is a modified port of VBA-M.
 With it you can play GBA/Game Boy Color/Game Boy games on your Wii/GameCube.

 -=[ Features ]=-